Richard-AC/Richard-AC.github.io/_posts/2021-09-10-fuzzing-brava.md

 ```
 C:\DynamoRIO\bin32\drrun.exe -t drcov -- C:\winafl\build32\bin\Release\opentext_harness.exe E:\example.dwg
 ```
-This command outputs a trace file which can be loaded into IDA Pro using a the [Lighthouse](https://github.com/gaasedelen/lighthouse) plug-in.
-To visualize coverage and make sure that our harness is exercising the parsing code correctly.
+This command outputs a trace file which can be loaded into IDA Pro using the [Lighthouse](https://github.com/gaasedelen/lighthouse) plug-in to visualize coverage and make sure that our harness is exercising the parsing code correctly.

 ![brava](/assets/img/brava/coverage_lighthouse.png)
 _Coverage of each function in myrdwgparser.dll when the harness is run with an example dwg file_